Keyfactor/iis-orchestrator/README.md

 Blueprint Allowed	|Unchecked
 Requires Store Password	|Determines if a store password is required when configuring an individual store.
 This must be unchecked.
 Supports Entry Password	|Determined if an individual entry within a store can have a password.
 This must be unchecked.
-Supports Custom Alias	|Determines if an induvial entry within a store can have a custom Alias.
-This is optional.
+Supports Custom Alias	|Determines if an individual entry within a store can have a custom Alias.
+This must be Forbidden.
 Uses PowerShell	|Unchecked
 Store Path Type	|Determines what restrictions are applied to the store path field when configuring a new store.
 This must be Multiple Choice
 Store Path Value|A comma separated list of options to select from for the Store Path.
 This, combined with the hostname, will determine the location used for the certificate store management and inventory.
 Must be My, WebHosting